kdash-rs/kdash/README.md

 ## Limitations/Known issues

-- [Linux/Docker] Copy to clipboard feature is OS/arch dependent and might crash in some Linux distros.
+- **[Linux/Docker]** Copy to clipboard feature is OS/arch dependent and might crash in some Linux distros and is not supported on `aarch64` and `arm` machines.
-- [macOS] KDash looks better on iTerm2 since macOS's default Terminal app makes the colors render weird.
+- **[macOS]** KDash looks better on iTerm2 since macOS's default Terminal app makes the colors render weird.
-- [Windows] KDash looks better on CMD since Powershell's default theme makes the colors look weird.
+- **[Windows]** KDash looks better on CMD since Powershell's default theme makes the colors look weird.
-- [Windows] If using k3d for local clusters, set the server URL to 127.0.0.1 as 0.0.0.0 doesn't work with kube-rs.
+- **[Windows]** If using k3d for local clusters, set the server URL to 127.0.0.1 as 0.0.0.0 doesn't work with kube-rs.
 You can use `k3d cluster create --api-port 127.0.0.1:6550` or change the `cluster.server` value in your `.kube/config` for the k3d cluster to `127.0.0.1:<port>`.

 ## Features